sv222/cloud-engineer-interview-questions/README.md

 To create a consolidated bill, follow these steps:

-1. Open the AWS Organizations console.
-2. In the navigation pane, choose **Bills**.
+1. In the AWS Billing and Cost Management console, choose **Consolidated Billing**.
-3. Choose **Create consolidated bill**.
+2. Choose **Get started** and sign in to the Organizations console.
-4. Choose the accounts that you want to include in the consolidated bill.
+3. Create an organization and invite the AWS accounts you want to include.
-5. Choose **Create consolidated bill**.
+4. Accept the invitations from each account.

-Once you have created a consolidated bill, you will be able to view and download the bill from the AWS Organizations console.
+Once the accounts have joined the organization, their usage is combined into a single bill that you can view and download from the AWS Billing and Cost Management console.

 ### What is Amazon Polly, and how does it convert text to speech?

 Amazon Polly is a cloud service that converts text to speech.
 It uses deep learning technologies to synthesize natural-sounding human speech.
-Polly supports a variety of languages and voices, and it can be used to create a variety of speech outputs, such as MP3 files, WAVE files, and SSML streams.
+Polly supports a variety of languages and voices, and it can produce audio in formats such as MP3, Ogg Vorbis, and PCM; SSML can be used as input markup to control how the text is spoken.

 #### How Amazon Polly converts text to speech